1156054203/astair/README.md

 1. Do quality control of the sequencing reads and do quality trimming before mapping and dispose of very short reads, using [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/), [trimgalore](https://www.bioinformatics.babraham.ac.uk/projects/trim_galore/) or similar tools.
 2. In most cases, it will be best to remove PCR duplicates before running the modification caller, unless your reads are non-randomly fragmented (e.g. enzymatically digested).
 3. Check the fragment (insert) size distribution and decide on an overlap removal method for paired-end reads.
 The simplest option is the default removal of overlaps handled by `astair call`, which will randomly select one of two overlapping reads.
 This behaviour can be disabled by the `-sc` option, in case you are using a more sophisticated overlap-clipping tool.
+4. For speed and convenience we recommend using --per_chromosome option when available in order to run them in parallel or with fewer resources.

 ## Installing asTair without `pip`